Formality of Kapranov's brackets in K\"ahler geometry via pre-Lie deformation theory: Introduction

-\begin{ack} It is a pleasure to thank my Ph.D. advisor M. Manetti for suggesting to me the results proved in this paper and for his constant overall support. \end{ack}
+\begin{ack} It is a pleasure to thank my Ph.D. advisor Marco Manetti for supporting me throughout the writing of this paper, as well as Domenico Fiorenza, Jim Stasheff and the referee for numerous remarks, corrections and suggestions. \end{ack}